layumi/person-reid-3d/README.md

 ```

 Generate the 3D data via the code at https://github.com/layumi/hmr
-(I modified the code from https://github.com/akanazawa/hmr)
+(I modified the code from https://github.com/akanazawa/hmr and added 2D-to-3D mapping.)

 ## Training
 - Market-1501